rjsf-team/react-jsonschema-form/docs/validation.md

 ## Form data validation

 The Form properties may contain an optional validatorProperties which is passed to the validator.
-If validatorProperties.useTitle is true, the errors object returned by the validator contains the titles of fields in the name and stack fields.
+If validatorProperties.useTitles is true, the errors object returned by the validator contains the titles of fields in the name and stack fields.